-- If there are corrupted recovery points in a backup repository and you continue using it, the number of corruptions may increase.
+- If there are corrupted recovery points in a Backup Repository and you continue using it, the number of corruptions may increase.

-- Run the job for the backup with the corrupted recovery point.
-The product will automatically rebuild the last recovery point using the data from the source VM.
+- If the last recovery point is corrupted, run the job for the backup with the corrupted recovery point.
+NAKIVO Backup & Replication automatically rebuilds the last recovery point using the data from the source VM.

 In order to prevent corruptions in the future, we recommend the following:

+- If possible, use a couple of smaller repositories instead of a single large Backup Repository.
 This way you can keep them more manageable: space reclaim and repository verification will happen faster.

 - To avoid disrupting NAKIVO Backup & Replication processes and to avoid data corruption, add the application to the whitelist/exclusions list of the antivirus software running on the machine on which the NAKIVO Backup Repository is set up.